Creative Writing

 You’ve looked forward to retiring and now that it’s happened, you are faced with a lot of hours.
 Why not fall back on the ingenuity that once helped you find your way in the world, raise children, develop a career?
 Ageless Authors can help.
 In a community of experimenters from all walks of life and every corner of the country you’ll learn to share stories about yourself, create essays, dip into fiction, try poetry writing.

-My third career comprised teaching literature and writing—expository, business, creative writing—at a number of colleges and universities, first as teaching assistant (TA) at University of California at Davis, then as faculty, including at two Tennessee HBCUs (Historically Black College or University).
+My third career (1991 to 2004) comprised teaching literature and writing—expository, business, creative writing—at a number of colleges and universities, first as teaching assistant (TA) at University of California at Davis, then as faculty, including at two Tennessee HBCUs (Historically Black College or University).
 [Below] you will find my CV and Addendum.

 After my story "Windy Acres" appeared in an anthology of Wyoming Writers, Inc., I recognized (too late) that it contains serious flaws.
 Since then I polish my personal essays and fictional stories before submitting to literary magazines.
 My column writing at The Wyoming Tribune Eagle has come to an end; thus, I have gainedthe time for creative writing and revising.